ayfolut/Ajax-Login/README.md

 Ajax-Login
 ==========

+**DON'T USE THIS...
+IT'S NOT SECURE AND TERRIBLY WRITTEN.
+IF YOU WANT THE UI ALONE THEN CLICK ON THE LINK BELOW TO AMIT'S UI**

 A nice and simple php based login system complete with ajax submission, email verification, password reset, and a config file.
 Root UI is based off of Amit Jakhu's jQuery login form (http://designerfuel.tumblr.com/post/15555140593/login-form-psd-live) but I added to it with the ajax submissions and a registration page, password reset page, and message boxes.
 Feel free to correct any mistakes or make suggestions/improvements.
 It is based off an object oriented system.